dgcameron/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba-oci/README.md

    ![](images/0/get-started-email.png)

-### **Part 2**: Navigate to Module 1
+### **Part 2**: Navigate to Lab 1

-1. [Click here](1-100.md) to navigate to Module 1.
+1. [Click here](1.md) to navigate to Lab 1.
 Alternatively, you can click the navigation menu icon in the upper-left corner of the browser window to see a list of modules in the lab.

 	 ![](images/0/lab-intro.png)